Octobox helps you manage your GitHub notifications efficiently so you can spend less time managing and more time getting things done.

 Finally, this is an open source project.
 If you would like to become a maintainer, we will consider adding you if you contribute frequently to the project.
 Feel free to ask.

-For other updates, follow me on Twitter: @teabass.
+For other updates, follow the project on Twitter: @octoboxio.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.